- What is the Skilled Worker Visa?

 The costs remain the same for any dependent you wish to bring with you to the UK.

 You must also show that your dependants can be supported while they’re in the UK.
-Each dependant must have £630 available to them whether they apply with you or separately.
-This is in addition to the £945 you must have to support yourself.
+Each dependant must have a certain amount of money available to them.
 You must have proof you have the money, and that it’s been in your bank account or your dependant’s bank account for at least 90 days before you or they apply.

 How Manchester Immigration Lawyers can help